SevkiBekir/NobetSis/README.md

-# Gozcu
+# NöbetSis
-This is Eye Exercise System for People with Low vision.
+Nöbetsis is a system in order to follow-up watches for operators in PC Lab at METU.